 A candidate is normally reviewed for promotion to associate professor during the sixth year of employment.
-An accelerated review can occur in an unusually meritorious case or when prior service at another institution has led to a contractual agreement to this effect at the time of
+An accelerated review can occur in an unusually meritorious case or when prior service at another institution has led to a contractual agreement to this effect at the time of hire.
+An unfavorable review will lead to issuance of a non-renewable contract for the following year.

-Typically, the Executive Director will meet with the faculty member no later than the winter term of the individual's fifth year, and will request compilation of the candidate's tenure materials.
+Typically, the Director will meet with the faculty member no later than the winter term of the individual's fifth year, and will request compilation of the candidate's tenure materials.
 Individuals requesting accelerated review must discuss the merits of this action mindful of the timeline and expectations of the review process.